What will Harry and Meghan be doing on their first major overseas tour?

 The palace said in a short statement: "Their Royal Highnesses have been invited to visit the Commonwealth Realms of Australia and New Zealand by the countries’ respective governments.

-"The duke and duchess will visit Fiji and Tonga at the request of the Foreign and Commonwealth Office."
+"The Duke and Duchess will visit Fiji and Tonga at the request of the Foreign and Commonwealth Office."

-After the duke and duchess of Cambridge visited Australia in 2014, the tour company Austravel saw a 120% increase in booking inquiries by Britons.
+After the Duke and Duchess of Cambridge visited Australia in 2014, the tour company Austravel saw a 120% increase in booking inquiries by Britons.